 Melkweg also programmes concerts and other events in the Rabozaal, the modern multi-functional venue shared by Internationaal Theater Amsterdam (ITA), and also in the Q-Factory, de Meervaart and De Waalse Kerk.

 Melkweg is a non-profit organization: a foundation with cultural and social objectives.
 Melkweg is a cultural institution with an ANBI status.
-At this page you will find more information about the ANBI, the objectives, the business plan for 2017-2020 and the compressed annual accounts 2018 of the Melkweg.
-The organization is led by general director Geert van Itallie, also executive manager.
-He manages a team of promoters, responsible for compiling the programme, and three managers responsible for operational management.
-The Supervisory Board of the Melkweg Foundation consists of: Gyuri Vergouw, Lucienne Gena, Martin Plak, Lara Ankersmit, Valentijn Brouwer, Eva Schieveld and Pay Kolmüs.
+At this page you will find more information about the ANBI, the objectives, the business plan for 2017-2020 and the compressed annual accounts 2019 of the Melkweg.
+The organization is led by interim Managing Director Frans Vreeke.
+He manages a team of promoters, responsible for compiling the programme, and an interim manager business operations.
+The Supervisory Board of the Melkweg Foundation consists of: Gyuri Vergouw, Lucienne Gena, Martin Plak, Lara Ankersmit, Valentijn Brouwer and Pay Kolmüs.
 Here you'll find more information about the Supervisory Board (in Dutch).
 Melkweg has an annual budget of 12 million euro, of which 7% is subsidized, mainly from the Municipality of Amsterdam.
 More than 90% of the budget is generated by own income.
 Melkweg has more than 200 employees.

 In 2019 1250 activities took place in Melkweg and over 540,000 visitors came to visit Melkweg.

 Melkweg is a strong believer in international collaboration and therefore an active member of different networks and projects with cultural institutions from other countries in Europe.

 Liveurope - the live music platform for new Europe talent.